portlandcodeschool/ruby-on-rails-2014Q1/articles/command_line.md

 ## Using thor

 The command line part of thor is dead simple to use.
+Like most Ruby libraries, it defines a "Domain-Specific Language" (DSL) -- essentially methods that read very clearly -- that in this case help define a command line interface.

 * Your *program* is represented by one *class*
 * Each *command* is implmented with one *method* with a little DSL sugar for help info